-Collision Detection Plugin [35]: This Plugin was created based on the pre-made "bulletPhysics" Plugin of ApertusVR.
-Previously this plugin was able to run rigid body simulation but collision events were not raised during the simulation.
-The rigid body abstraction of ApertusVR was enhanced by the functionality of collision events.
+Collision detection plugin [35]: this plugin was created based on the pre-made ApertusVR ‘bulletPhysics’ plugin.
+Previously, this plugin had been able to run rigid-body simulations, but collision events were not assessed during these simulations.
+The ApertusVR rigid-body abstraction was enhanced by the functionality of collision events.

-Visualization Plugin [36]: This Plugin used as-is from the repository of ApertusVR for visualization purposes.
+Visualisation plugin [36]: this plugin was used as-is from the ApertusVR repository for visualisation purposes.

-Kinect Plugin [37]: This Plugin was created based on the pre-made "Kinect" Plugin of ApertusVR.
-Previously this plugin was able to create the skeleton of the tracked human or even its point cloud but rigid bodies were not created.
-For collision detection, rigid bodies are mandatory therefore rigid bodies were created based on the geometries of the human skeletons.
+Kinect plugin [37]: this plugin was created based on the pre-made ApertusVR ‘Kinect’ plugin.
+Previously, this plugin had been able to create the skeleton of the tracked human or even its point cloud, but rigid bodies were not created.
+For collision detection, rigid bodies are mandatory; therefore, rigid bodies were created based on the geometries of the human skeletons.

-WebSocket Server Plugin [38]: This Plugin was created based on the pre-made "webSocketServer" Plugin of ApertusVR.
-Previously this plugin was able to forward all events which are raised in the Core.
+Websocket server plugin [38]: this plugin was created based on the pre-made ApertusVR ‘WebSocketServer’ plugin.
+Previously, this plugin had been able to forward all events developed in the core.
 For collision detection, only the collision event of the rigid bodies is necessary.
 During the implementation of that plugin, a filter feature was added to forward only the desired event into the WebSocket connection.

-X3D Loader Plugin [39]: This Plugin was created based on the pre-made "X3DLoader" Plugin of ApertusVR.
-Previously this plugin was able to parse x3d format and create only the geometries of the robot.
-For the collision detection, rigid bodies are mandatory therefore rigid bodies were created based on the parsed geometries.
+X3D loader plugin [39]: this plugin was created based on the pre-made ApertusVR ‘X3DLoader’ plugin.
+Previously, this plugin had been able to parse the X3D format and create only the geometries of the robot.
+For collision detection, rigid bodies are mandatory; therefore, rigid bodies were created based on the parsed geometries.

-NodeJS Plugin [40]: This Plugin used as-is from the repository of ApertusVR and allows to run a web server for receiving the joint angle of the UR5 robot via HTTP requests.
+NodeJS plugin [40]: this plugin was used as-is from the ApertusVR repository and allows a web server to be run to receive the joint angle of the UR5 robot via HTTP requests.

-In the PREHUROCO system, these Plugins are encapsulated into different applications.
+In the PREHUROCO system, these plugins are encapsulated in different applications.
 These different applications can be run on different computers to distribute the computational power and achieve real-time collision prediction.
-As the diagram shows these applications communicate over Internet/Intranet communication via different protocols.
+As the diagram in Figure 7 shows, these applications communicate through Internet/Intranet communication via different protocols.

-The collision detection application has to be run on a High Performance Computing (HPC) server to process the virtual collisions in real-time.
+The collision detection application has to be run on a high-performance computing (HPC) server to process the virtual collisions in real time.

-The Kinect application can run on a dedicated computer of the Kinect device or on the same computer which calculates the virtual collisions.
+The Kinect application can run on a dedicated computer for the Kinect device or on the same computer that calculates the virtual collisions.

-The X3DLoader Plugin and the NodeJS Plugins are integrated into one application and can run in the dedicated computer of the UR5 Robot.
+The X3DLoader and the NodeJS plugins are integrated into one application and can run on the dedicated computer for the UR5 robot.

-The WebSocket Server application can also be run on a different computer to ensure security and locality requirements.
+The WebSocket server application can also be run on a different computer to ensure security and locality requirements.

-The joint positions are stored in a jsonlist file which is generated by executing the whole robot program.
-During the execution the joint positions are “grabbed” and saved with a given frequency.
+The joint positions are stored in a jsonlist file, which is generated by executing the whole robot program.
+During the execution, the joint positions are ‘grabbed’ and saved with a given frequency.

-The speed of the simulation is equal to the speed of the robot movement and the "forecast" can be determined with the delay between the simulation starting time and the real robot execution start time.
+The speed of the simulation is equal to the speed of the robot movement, and the ‘forecast’ can be determined by the delay between the simulation starting time and the real robot execution start time.

 Modified PREHUROCO system and measurements